Private quantum network sensing with efficient multi-partite entanglement distribution via lossy channels: Methods

+Let us note that the optimal measurement in the multi-parameter estimation that satisfies $F_{\text{C}}=F_{\text{Q}}$ does not always exist.

-For the direct transmission protocol, we only use the pure GHZ state, because (ignoring the detectors dark counts) it can be verified by all photons being detected.
-So, the parametrized GHZ state becomes simply:
+To calculate $F_{\text{Q}}$ in the direct transmission protocol, we only use the pure GHZ state, because (ignoring the detector dark counts) the case when it is generated can be post-selected based on all photons being detected.
+So, the parametrized GHZ state simply becomes:

-where GHZ state is (\ref{ghzdef}) but in the polarization qubit basis.
-To calculate CFI, we choose the $\sigma_x$ basis measurement (\ref{sigmaxmeasur}).
-Following (\ref{definition_of_QFIp}), the QFI of this state reads
+where $\ket{\text{GHZ}}$ is described in Eq.~(\ref{ghz_polari}).
+To calculate the CFIM, we choose the $\sigma_x$ basis measurement in Eq.~(\ref{sigmaxmeasur}).
+Following (\ref{definition_of_QFIp}), the QFIM of this state reads

 if $k=l$ or both $k$ and $l$ are even or odd; or